glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 ---

 Makefiles are like Latin.
 Only scholars can speak Latin.
-Thankfully patterns exist in Makefiles, an like Latin, a good template is all one needs:
+Thankfully patterns exist in Makefiles, and like Latin, a good template is all one needs:

     CC = gcc